jamielohoff/jamielohoff.github.io/about.md

 # The Scientific Me
 I am yet another physicist who left the field because auf the Neuroscience and AI hype.
 This however does not mean that I have given up on all the physics and math; quite the contrary actually.
-What intrigues me about Neuroscience and AI is the lack of good foundational theory that allows to truly understand what makes animals, humans and machines intelligent.
+What intrigues me about Neuroscience and AI is the lack of good foundational theory that allows us to truly understand what makes animals, humans and machines intelligent.
 Is intelligence an emergent property that results from scaling up?
 Is it the connectome of the network that matters?
 Or is it the computational substrate itself?<br>
-My guess would be that it is a superposition of all these effects, but we don't know yet.
+My guess would be that it is a superposition of all these effects, but we don't know yet how to combine these ingredients in a systematic way.
 I believe that insights from mathematics, physics, control theory and electrical engineering can be of help there.
 I am particularly interested in applying methods from Statistical Physics and Differential Geometry to these problems an see how far I can get with that.
 Why?
 No specific reason.
 I just like the ideas and the math and hope to have fun along the way.